eclipse-velocitas/vehicle-app-python-template/CODE_OF_CONDUCT.md

 This Code was inspired by the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available [here](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).

-[^1]: Capitalized terms used herein without definition shall have the meanings assigned to them in the Bylaws.
+[^1]: Capitalized terms used herein without definition shall have the meanings assigned to them in the Eclipse Bylaws.